Brother of star witness in Trump's first impeachment set to be promoted by the Army - KESQ

 Brother of star witness in Trump’s first impeachment set to be promoted by the Army

 Army Lt.
-Col. Yevgeny Vindman, whose brother Alex was a star witness in the House impeachment inquiry, is set to be promoted to colonel after overcoming alleged retaliation efforts by the Trump White House, a person familiar with the matter said.
+Col. Yevgeny Vindman, whose brother Alex was a star witness in the House impeachment inquiry, has been selected for promotion to colonel after overcoming alleged retaliation efforts by the Trump White House.

-Vindman, an Army JAG attorney who served as the ethics counsel on the National Security Council during the Trump administration, is expected to be included on the Army’s promotion list that will become publicly available on Tuesday.
-Politico first reported Vindman’s expected promotion.
+Vindman, an Army JAG attorney who served as the ethics counsel on the National Security Council during the Trump administration, said in a statement he is “deeply grateful for the trust and confidence the U.S. Army and the Judge Advocate General Corps have placed in me with selection for promotion to Colonel.”

+“They stood their ground despite intense pressure during the last Administration,” Vindman said.

-The promotion will come despite critical performance reviews penned by Trump political appointees in the wake of his brother’s testimony before the House Intelligence Committee.
+The promotion comes despite critical performance reviews penned by Trump political appointees in the wake of his brother’s testimony before the House Intelligence Committee.

 Vindman alleged in a complaint to the Department of Defense’s Inspector General that those performance reviews and other actions by Trump White House officials were retaliation for concerns he raised internally about former President Donald Trump’s 2019 phone call with Ukraine’s President and his twin brother’s testimony in the impeachment inquiry.